valioDOTch/Positionspapier-Alter-und-Tod/data/ideas.md

 so please judge it on this basis and nothing else.

-=> bei anderen Piratenparteien L?sungen ansehen
+=> bei anderen Piratenparteien Loesungen ansehen

 * Death
   * ...wir werden alle irgendwann sterben, egal was wir gerne glauben... ;-)
 * Aging
-   * Umgang beim F?hrerschein
+   * Umgang beim Fuehrerschein
      * What does science say about this?
      * Quarks / Alte am Steuer - eine Gefahr? / https://www.facebook.com/QuarksundCo/videos/10156462348735564/
    * Randum stuff